penaone/READMEgenerator/Develop/README.md

 ## Description:
-This project will allow the user to generate a readme.md file.
+This builds a employee/company database that a company can use to track its employees and there roles.

 ## Installation:
-Got to Github and clone the repository to the local computer.
+Clone repository from github.
+Open Repository.
+On command line enter npm start.
+Answer questions.

 ## Usage:
-Run the file from the command line.
-You need to be sure you are at the develop directory.
-On the command line you need to execute node index or node index.js.
+run npm install to make sure you have the proper languages and libraries loaded.

 ## License:
-This Repository is covered under the following license: [None]
+This Repository is covered under the following license: [MIT]

 ## Contributors:
 Stephen Pena